Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 Copy the link

-After you copied that link go to your desktop the Right click, If your git was installed correctly you should see this:
+After you copied that link go to your desktop, then Right click, If your git was installed correctly you should see this:

 ---------------------------------------------------------------------------------